"A healthy gut is the foundation of a healthy life."

 Does increasing the variety of strains in the probiotic product also increase the therapeutic benefit?

-There are different studies conducted on the strain persity of probiotic products.
+There are different studies conducted on the strain diversity of probiotic products.
 While some studies support the benefits of a single-strain probiotic product, other studies show that specific mixtures of probiotic strains have positive results.
 However, it should not be thought that a variety of strain will always produce more beneficial effect.

 Does the specificity of the strain of choice matter?